-The registration of surface mining sites on the territory of the Czech Republic has a long tradition ranging to the turn of the 19th and 20th centuries.
+The registration of surface mining sites in the territory of the Czech Republic has a long tradition dating back to the turn of the 19th and 20th centuries.
 The catalogue Österreichs Steinbrüche, written in German, seems to be the oldest comprehensive list of surface mining sites in the territory of the Austro-Hungarian Empire.
-It mentions 1502 quarries, from that 625 located in the today's Czech Republic (436 in Bohemia, 86 in Moravia, 103 in Silesia) (Hanisch and Schmid, 1901).
+It mentions 1502 quarries, of which 625 are located in today's Czech Republic (436 in Bohemia, 86 in Moravia, 103 in Silesia) (Hanisch and Schmid, 1901).

-In 1918, after the establishment of the independent Republic of Czechoslovakia, the distinguished Czech scientist, geologist and contemporary head of the Czech Geological Survey (formerly the State Geological Survey of the Republic of Czechoslovakia, later renamed to the Central Geological Institute) Cyril Purkyně (1862 - †1937) started an extensive project The quarry inventories of the Czechoslovak Republic/Czechoslovak Socialist Republic (in Czech Soupisy lomů ČSR/ČSSR, hereinafter referred as "Quarry Inventories").
-The main object of the mapping was to create a cumulative catalogue of the occurrence of both abandoned quarries and locations where the mining was still going on.
-It should have and one district belongs to the Slovak Republic nowadays (Fiala, 1934).

-given a view of the occurrence, approximated quality, presumption of the deposit thickness and possibilities of resource utilization.
-Further, it should have enabled to estimate the areal extension of the needed raw materials in the given area, to assess the traffic accessibility and so on.
-Aside from the quarries, other types of surface mining sites were also objects of interest, e.g. clay pits, loam pits, sand pits and gravel pits.
-The newly established "quarry department" of the State Geological Survey was entrusted with mapping and with the formation of the "Quarry Inventories" (Purkyně, 1933).
+In 1918, after the establishment of the independent Republic of Czechoslovakia, the distinguished Czech scientist, geologist, and contemporary head of the Czech Geological Survey (formerly the State Geological Survey of the Republic of Czechoslovakia, later renamed the Central Geological Institute) Cyril Purkyně (1862-1937) started an extensive project, the Quarry Inventories of the Czechoslovak Republic/Czechoslovak Socialist Republic (in Czech Soupisy lomů ČSR/ČSSR, hereinafter referred to as "Quarry Inventories").
+The main object of the mapping was to create the catalogue of the occurrence of both abandoned quarries and locations where the mining was running.
+It should have given a view of the occurrence, estimated quality, and prediction of thickness and possibilities of resource utilization.
+Further, it should have enabled estimating the areal extension of the needed raw materials in the given area, to assess the traffic accessibility and so on.
+Aside from the quarries, other types of surface mining sites were also objects of interest, e.g. clay pits, loam pits, sand pits, and gravel pits.
+The newly established "quarry department" of the State Geological Survey was entrusted with mapping and with the formation of the Quarry Inventories (Purkyně, 1933).

-The "Quarry Inventories" project can be divided into two periods.
-The publications were elaborated according to the area of the former administrative districts in the years 1932 - 1951.
-Thirty-nine of them were mapped (Gotthard, 1932; Vachtl, 1933, 1934a, b, 1935, 1947, 1949a, b; Kratochvíl and Zabloudil, 1934; Urban, 1935; Procházka, 1939; Soukup, 1940; Tuček, 1940; Vavřínová, 1940, 1946, 1948a, 1949, 1950; Žebera, 1941; Hejtman, 1942; Rost, 1942; Polák, 1946a, b, c, 1948a, b, 1949; Pauk, 1947; Pokorný, 1947, 1948, 1950; Hejtman, 1948a, b; Prokop, 1948, 1949a, b; Kalášek and Polák, 1950; Šob, 1950; Prokop and Vachtl, 1951), for next two districts separate supplements were published (Pauk, 1948; Vavřínová, 1948b)
+The Quarry Inventories project can be divided into two periods.
+The publications were elaborated according to the area of the former administrative districts in the years 1932- 1951.
+Forty-one of them were mapped (Gotthard, 1932; Vachtl, 1933, 1934a, b, 1935, 1947, 1949a, b; Kratochvíl and Zabloudil, 1934; Urban, 1935; Procházka, 1939; Soukup, 1940; Tuček, 1940; Vavřínová, 1940, 1946, 1948a, 1949, 1950; Žebera, 1941; Hejtman, 1942, 1948a, b; Rost, 1942; Polák, 1946a, b, c, 1948a, b, 1949; Pauk, 1947; Pokorný, 1947, 1948, 1950; Prokop, 1948, 1949a, b; Kalášek and Polák, 1950; Šob, 1950; Prokop and Vachtl, 1951), for the following two districts separate supplements were published (Pauk, 1948; Vavřínová, 1948b), and one district belongs to the Slovak Republic nowadays (Fiala, 1934).